Coastal flood risk The Netherlands

 Sea level rise in the Netherlands

 Since 1900 sea level rise of the North Sea near the Dutch coast has been 19 cm, which is comparable with the global average (4).
+Over the last decades, sea level rise near the Dutch coast has increased to 3 mm per year, an increase by 50% compared with the average rate of sea level rise over the 20th century (59).
 In addition, there is subsidence of the Dutch soil up to 8 mm/year, depending on the location in The Netherlands (52).

 According to the most recent scenarios of the Royal Netherlands Meteorological Institute, sea level on the Southern North Sea will be 25 to 80 cm higher in 2071-2100 (averaged year 2085) than in 1981-2010.
 For 2100 an upper level of sea level rise is projected of 100 cm (46).
 In addition, the subsidence of the Dutch soil, due to drainage of peatlands and areas reclaimed from the sea, expansion of built-up areas and the infrastructural network on soft soil, and salt mining and gas extraction, will continue up to several mm's and locally even cm's per year, depending on the location in The Netherlands (58).